 Historically, we have not employed a direct sales force, nor do we plan to in the future.
 We sell our products and solutions globally to service providers and enterprises primarily through our extensive network of distributors, and, to a lesser extent, direct customers.
-During fiscal 2016, we sold our products to over 100 distributors and direct customers (collectively, "customers") in over 60 countries.
-In fiscal 2014, Flytec Computers Inc. represented 13% of our revenues.
-No other customer accounted for 10% or more of our revenues in fiscal 2016, fiscal 2015 or fiscal 2014.
+During fiscal 2017, we sold our products to over 100 distributors and direct customers (collectively, "customers") in over 70 countries.
+In fiscal 2017, one customer represents 11% of our revenues.
+No other customer accounted for 10% or more of our revenues in fiscal 2017, fiscal 2016, and fiscal 2015.
+Refer to Note 12 in our Notes to Consolidated Financial Statements for more information

 A substantial majority of our sales are made to distributors outside the United States and we anticipate that non-U.S. sales will continue to be a significant portion of our revenues.
-Sales in South America accounted for 13%, 16% and 19% of our revenues in fiscal 2016, fiscal 2015 and fiscal 2014, respectively.
-Sales in Europe, the Middle East and Africa accounted for 39%, 40%, and 43% of our revenues in fiscal 2016, fiscal 2015 and fiscal 2014, respectively.
-Sales in Asia Pacific accounted for 12%, 11%, and 13% of our revenues in fiscal 2016 and fiscal 2014, respectively.
-We do not have any visibility on the location or extent of purchases of our products by individual network operators and service providers from our distributors.
+Sales in South America accounted for 12%, 13% and 16% of our revenues in fiscal 2017, fiscal 2016 and fiscal 2015, respectively.
+Sales in Europe, the Middle East and Africa accounted for 39%, 39%, and 40% of our revenues in fiscal 2017, fiscal 2016 and fiscal 2015, respectively.
+Sales in Asia Pacific accounted for 11%, 12%, and 11% of our revenues in fiscal 2017, fiscal 2016 and fiscal 2015, respectively.
+Sales in Asia or extent of purchases of our products by individual network operators and service providers from our distributors.
 Information regarding financial data by geographic areas is set forth in Item 7 and Item 15 of this Form 10-K. See Note 12 of Notes to Consolidated Financial Statements under Item 15.

 Although we publish a manufacturer's suggested retail price, or MSRP, for our products, our distributors have control of pricing to the ultimate purchaser.
 Historically, we have not provided our distributors with any substantial sales training or marketing materials; however, currently, we are expanding our product education offerings for distributors, as well as increasing marketing support.
 Our agreements with our distributors do not limit their ability to carry products that compete with ours.
-Our distribution agreements generally have a one year term, subject to automatic renewal unless cancelled by one of the parties.
+Our distribution agreements generally have a one year term, subject to automatic renewal unless canceled by one of the parties.
 Our distributors typically provide us with purchase orders for delivery within six weeks, which we use to forecast future demand and estimate desired inventory builds.

 We have expanded the scope of our training certification program for distributors and other interested individuals through updated classroom curriculum and new online courses.
-In fiscal 2016, Ubiquiti recertified 264 trainers across our various product platforms with more than 21,000 students enrolled in training.
+In fiscal 2017, Ubiquiti had 294 certified trainers across our various product platforms with more than 50,000 students enrolled in training.